cwimpy/academic-kickstart/content/syllabus/_index.md

 ### Textbooks

 This textbook is required.
-You can search for it online, in the bookstore, and view the publishers website via this ISBN: [978-0262232586](https://mitpress.mit.edu/books/econometric-analysis-cross-section-and-panel-data-second-edition).
+You can search for it online, in the bookstore, and view the publisher's website via this ISBN: [978-0262232586](https://mitpress.mit.edu/books/econometric-analysis-cross-section-and-panel-data-second-edition).
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 - Wooldridge, Jeffrey W. 2010. _Econometric Analysis of Cross Section and Panel Data_.
 Cambridge, MA: MIT Press.

 This textbook on regression models in Stata is also required.
-You can search for it online, in the bookstore, and view the publishers website via this ISBN: 978-1597181075.
+You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1597181075.
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 - Mitchell, Michael N. 2012. _Interpreting and Visualizing Regression Models Using Stata_.
 College Station, TX: Stata Press.

 This textbook is recommended.
-You can search for it online, in the bookstore, and view the publish- ers website via this ISBN: 978-1316642672.
+You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1316642672.
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 - Kellstedt, Paul M. and Guy D. Whitten 2018. _The Fundamentals of Political Science Research_.
 New York: Cambridge University Press.

 This companion book on using Stata is also recommended.
-You can search for it online, in the bookstore, and view the publishers website via this ISBN: 978-1108683791.
+You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1108683791.

 - Kellstedt, Paul M. and Guy D. Whitten 2020. _A Stata Companion for the Third Edition of The Fundamentals of Political Science Research_.
 New York: Cambridge University Press.